 Nothing’s better than a cold drink.
-But how long does it actually take to chill your favourite drink?
-And what’s the most efficient way to chill a drink?
+But how long does it actually take to cool your favourite drink?
+And what’s the most efficient way to cool a drink?
 I’ve conducted a scientific experiment to find the answer.

 The methodology

-The tests were conducted with a 0.33-litre can and a 1.5-litre bottle, each full of water with a thermoelectrical thermometer in the middle.
+The tests were conducted with a 0.33-litre can and a 1.5-litre bottle, each full of water with a thermocouple in the middle.
 Both can and bottle were 21°C at the start of each test.
-The cooling mediums tested were a tap water bath (8°C), snow (-2°C), freezer (-20°C) and fridge (4°C).
+The cooling mediums tested were a tap water bath (8°C), snow (-2°C), freezer (-20°C), fridge (4°C) and ice bath (0°C).

-Tip 1: Snow melts, so be sure to add fresh snow a couple of times during the chilling time.
+Tip 2: Snow melts, so be sure to add fresh snow a couple of times during the cooling time.

-Tip 2: The temperature in fridges often varies by multiple degrees from hour to hour.
-You can check the temperature in your fridge by putting an electronic meat thermometer in a full glass of water and leaving it in the fridge overnight.
+Tip 4: The temperature in fridges often varies by multiple degrees from hour to hour.
+You can check the temperature in your fridge by putting an meat thermometer in a full glass of water and leaving it in the fridge overnight.

 The results

-The best method to chill a drink depends on how cold you want your drink to be.
-A 0.33-litre can in a water bath from the tap will be cooled to 9°C in just 15 minutes.
+The best method to cool a drink depends on how cold you want your drink to be.
+A 0.33-litre can in a water bath from the tap will be cooled to 9°C in 15 minutes.
+In an ice bath, waiting time is just 5 minutes.
 This is the serving temperature for Bayer and pale ale.

-If you prefer slightly colder drinks, snow is the fastest way to do it: 5°C in just 30 minutes.
+If you prefer slightly colder drinks, 5°C is reached in only 10 minutes when placed in an ice bath.
 This is excellent for sparkling water, soft drinks and lagers.
-The freezer is a good alternative, but the cooling time increases to 1 hour.
+Snow and freezer are good alternative, but the cooling time increases to 30 minutes and 1 hour, respectively.

 If you only have your fridge, you need to start early.
 It takes 2.5 hours to reach 9°C and 10 hours to reach 5°C.